tsaekaoOrg/nodegoat/README.md

 * building and packaging the app for scanning
 * Veracode scanning of first party code
 * Veracode SCA scanning of third-party code
-* building a Docker image for deployment and Veracode dynamic scanning (coming in the future)
+* building a Docker image for deployment and Veracode dynamic scanning (*nix only)

 This is a Veracode-specific readme file.
 For the original, see README-original.md.

 # How to use this

-You have 3 options:
+You have 2 options:

 1. build from the existing repo (not making any modifications)
 2. create a copy (fork) the existing repo for the ability to make your own mods and then build your modified copy
-3. just deploy the existing app for dynamic scanning (coming in the future...)

 ## Option 1 - Build from the existing repo